sirkris/Reddit.NET/docs/tutorials/cs/AuthTokenRetrieverXamarin/AuthTokenRetrieverXamarin.md

 ## Load MainPage as a NavigationPage

+Now that you know what the end-result is supposed to look like, let's dive into the code!
+Our first step is to change MainPage into a NavigationPage.
 This will enable us to navigate to the RedditAuthPage.
-First, in AuthTokenRetriever.App, we'll be making two changes to the ctor:
+In AuthTokenRetriever.App, we'll be making two changes to the ctor:

 1. Add ```MainPage mainPage``` as a parameter.